DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 I've been exploring how to provide high availability for some client-server applications with some unusual constraints:

-1. I can install software on the client servers (or make any other system adjustments)
+1. I have full control over client configuration (eg: installing packages or making any other system adjustments)
 2. I can't modify the client software itself (config is fair game though)
 3. I can't re-arrange the client and server physical locations, they may be spaced to mitigate conjoined failures
 4. The traffic is TCP and UDP -- not necessarily HTTP.